Invoice templates: How Excel, Word, and Co. help with the transmission of payment information

 There are countless options for earning money with goods or services but there is only one standard-compliant way to request payment from customers: An invoice.
 If you’re self-employed or responsible for the finances of a small or medium-sized company, you have to make sure that your orders are followed by the corresponding payment details.

-In order for an invoice to be acknowledged by the IRS as proof of an official transaction, simply including a statement of the amount due is, of course, not enough.
+In order for an invoice to be acknowledged by the HMRC as proof of an official transaction, simply including a statement of the amount due is, of course, not enough.
 A number of formalities have to be considered that complicate writing an invoice.
 The larger the order, the more time-consuming and unclear the process of invoicing becomes if you don’t use any templates.
 At the same time, you don’t need any special software to overcome the challenges in accounting.
 An Invoice sample, or customisable template for your invoices, is a fast and easy solution that significantly simplifies your everyday bookkeeping.

 What is an invoice template?